jpdeleon/tql/README.md

 * middle row
   * left: flattened lightcurve and transit (determined from TLS on the right)
   * middle: TLS periodogram
-  * right: phase-folded lightcurve at orbital period
+  * right: phase-folded lightcurve at orbital period of odd and even transits with transit depth reference
 * bottom row
-  * left: phase-folded lightcurve of odd and even transits with transit depth reference
+  * left: phase-folded lightcurve zoomed at phase 0.5 to see secondary eclipse
   * middle: tpf with overlaid TESS aperture and annotated gaia sources
   * right: summary info